Pelvic Exam During Pregnancy – Procedure and Risks Associated

 Pregnancy is that crucial time that requires you to take care of yourself more than ever.
 And it is this time that involves an ample number of visits to your doctor.
-The doctor would, in turn, conduct prenatal check-ups, one of them being a pelvic exam.
+The doctor would, in turn, conduct prenatal checkups, one of them being a pelvic exam while pregnant.

-This prenatal checkup helps in monitoring the well being of you as well as your baby.
+This prenatal checkup helps in monitoring the well-being of you as well as your baby.
 If you have any confusion when it comes to a pelvic exam, the following section could help save the day.
+Here, we have covered the information related to pelvic exam and some things you must consider before taking it.

 In most cases, the pelvic exam is undergone during the first or the third trimester of pregnancy.
 In some rare cases though, when a woman would be going through certain complications; a pelvic exam could be conducted.
 Read on to know in detail: